Big reasons you should be eating more fiber

 "The difference is that this is a natural form of sugar that comes along with everything else nature provided in that fruit," says Breakey.
 "The fiber, the complex carbohydrates, the proteins, even small amounts of fat—everything else in that strawberry or apple slows the digestion of the sugar and this makes whole fruits a very healthy food."

-Low-carb diets have become extremely popular over the last few decades as a way to lose weight.
-Because fiber is a type of carbohydrate, low-carb diets can make it difficult for you to eat enough fiber to reap its benefits—and nearly impossible if you are striving for a high fiber intake.
+Low-carbohydrate diets such as the Atkins and keto diets have become a popular way to lose weight.
+Because fiber is a type of carbohydrate, low-carb diets can make it difficult for you to eat enough to reap its benefits—and nearly impossible if you are striving for a high fiber intake.

 While these plans restrict your total carbohydrate intake (and may even banish whole grains and beans completely), they do allow you to eat certain vegetables and fruits, as well as nuts.
 Still, for those seeking to increase their fiber intake, these diets likely will not match your health goals.
-Weight loss, blood sugar control, and vitality may be better achieved with a healthy, whole foods-based diet.
+Weight loss, blood sugar control, and vitality may be better achieved with a healthy diet focused on whole foods.

 Article sources open article sources